 In Germany, big, heart-shaped cookies are a popular Valentine’s Day gift.
 They are often decorated with a few loving words written in frosting.
 Some cookies also have a ribbon attached to them, so they can be placed around the neck of your sweetheart like a necklace.

-In India Valentine's has exponentially peaked in the recent years, however, even the older generation don't shy away from celebrating.
+In India Valentine's has exponentially peaked in recent years, however, even the older generation doesn't shy away from celebrating.
 People send unique gifts to their loved ones all across the globe via Bigsmall.in which is the home to the best and most awesome gifts in the world ;)